RBC InvestEase Review 2023

 Robo advisors all follow these same principles and the underlying ETF indexes are the same so trying to compare them and gauge performance is, quite frankly, a waste of time.
 Trust in the process.

-That being said, if you are a visual person you can look at your RBC Investease dashboard either on your desktop/laptop or via the RBC app (there is no specific RBC InvestEase App but you can access it from the general RBC mobile app) you will notice a time-weighted chart with projections on your performance based on your contributions.
+That being said, if you are a visual person you can look at your RBC Investease dashboard either on your desktop/laptop or via the RBC app.
+You will notice a time-weighted chart with projections on your performance based on your contributions.
 Again, keep in mind that this is not guaranteed, there are plenty of factors that can change the outcome.

 RBC InvestEase vs Wealthsimple

-So, I’ve dug into portfolio options, fees, and performance.
+So, we’ve dug into portfolio options, fees, and performance.
 But the real question is how does RBC InvestEase compare to other robo advisors on the market?

 When it comes to the big banks, RBC is only one of two banks right now to offer a robo advisor.
 The other option is BMO Smartfolio.
 You can read up on BMO Smartfolio here.

-For me, the real question is how does RBC InvestEase compare to Wealthsimple which is, hands down, my top pick for a robo advisor.
+With such a small field, asking how RBC compares to the big banks isn’t helpful.
+What you really want to know is how RBC InvestEase compares to Wealthsimple which is, hands down, our top pick for a robo advisor.
 Let’s take a look.

 |Robo Advisor||RBC InvestEase||Wealthsimple|